vikchupak/Kubernetes/volumes/index.md

 Local storage is a powerful option in Kubernetes when used with the appropriate workloads and data durability considerations.

+## ConfigMap and Secret

+It can be accessed in ways
+- Environment Variables: Injected into a container's environment.
+- **Volumes**: Mounted as files inside a container.
+- Command-line Arguments: Used as arguments when starting containers && Direct Reference: Used by other Kubernetes resources, such as image pull secrets.

 ## Components
 - Persistent Volume